 Trump Jr. attended the Wharton School at the University of Pennsylvania.
 After earning his degree in finance and real estate, he moved to Aspen, Colorado, where he spent his time camping, skiing and bartending.
 Tiring of the lifestyle, he returned to New York in 2001 to join his dad at the Trump Organization.

 Donald Trump Jr. initially helped with the development of Trump Place, a 17-building complex on Manhattan's West Side.
 He then moved on to such projects as Trump Park Avenue, a conversion of the former Hotel Delmonico in midtown Manhattan, and the Trump International Hotel in Chicago and Las Vegas.
 Additionally, he also surfaced as an adviser on his dad's reality TV program, The Apprentice.

 Named executive vice president of the Trump Organization, Trump Jr. was tasked with new project acquisition and development for properties around the world.
 In recent years, he has overseen the development of buildings in Mumbai, India, and Vancouver, Canada, and handled leasing arrangements for Trump Tower and 40 Wall Street in Manhattan.

 2016 Presidential Campaign

-Upon Donald Trump's victory over Democratic nominee Hillary Clinton in November, Don Jr. joined the transition team for the new administration.
-In January 2017, the president-elect announced that he was placing his businesses into a trust that would be controlled by Don Jr. and younger brother Eric.
+Upon Donald Trump's victory over Democratic nominee Hillary Clinton in November, Trump Jr. joined the transition team for the new administration.
+In January 2017, the president-elect announced that he was placing his businesses into a trust that would be controlled by his two sons.

 Donald Trump Jr. met his wife, former model Vanessa Haydon, at a fashion show in 2003.
 They married at the Trump Mar-a-Lago estate in Palm Beach, Florida, in 2005, and went on to have five children.